michaelruocco/wso2-api-manager-client/README.md

-Once you have logged in you can get a list of all the currently deployed apis by calling the listAll method, it will return you a list of ApiSummary objects containing some high leve details about each api that is deployed.
+Once you have logged in you can get a list of all the currently deployed apis by calling the listAll method, it will return you a list of ApiSummary objects containing some high level details about each api that is deployed.

 ```
 List<ApiSummary> summaries = client.listAll();